 An extra hours fee is charged for each hour of credit in excess of an annual load of 36 hours.
 Extra credit hours are determined based on the total number of credit hours a student has registered for in the academic year, which includes fall, January, and spring terms.
 Credit hours for courses dropped without academic record are excluded from this calculation.
 Additional information on the extra hours fee can be found on the Financial Services website.

 Regular class attendance is expected at Luther.
 Each instructor determines the attendance policy for his or her classes.
 If an instructor requires attendance, he or she has the authority to excuse the student.
 It is the responsibility of the student who is absent from class, whether excused or unexcused, to take the initiative to contact the teacher to learn about work missed and about upcoming assignments.
-When a student's absence from class jeopardizes his or her class standing, it may be reported to the Student Academic Support Center (SASC).
+When a student's absence from class jeopardizes his or her class standing, it may be reported to the Center for Academic Enrichment (CAE).

 A permanent academic record is prepared for every student registered at Luther College.
 The record is maintained in the registrar's office, and administered in accordance with the Family Education Rights and Privacy Act of 1974.

-Changes in registration are to be completed using the college's online registration system (my.luther.edu).
+Changes in registration are to be completed using the college's online registration system (norsehub.luther.edu).
 Students are encouraged to consult with their advisor before any changes are made.

 Refer to the college academic calendar for a listing of the course add and drop dates in each semester.